thyssemb/mihotel-technical-test/README.md

 # mihotel-technical-test

-Technical test for MiHotel, where I created a mini web application to manage listings in the domain indicated above.
-The application runs on a modern frontend (React.js & Tailwind CSS) and communicates with an API for all data creation, reading, modification, and deletion operations.
+Technical test for MiHotel, where I created a mini web application to manage a private lesson listing site.
+The application runs on a modern UI (React.js and Tailwind CSS) and communicates with a Java / Spring boot API for all data creation, reading, modification and deletion operations.
 ---

 ## Project Overview